j3k0/ganomede-notifications/README.md

   "titleArgsTypes": [ "string", "directory:email" ],

   "message": [ "invite-message", "bob", " invited you somewhere nice.
-Details are in your email, ", "alice", "." ], "messageArgsTypes": [ "directory:username", "directory:username" ]
+Details are in your email, ", "alice", "." ], "messageArgsTypes": [ "directory:username", "string", "directory:username", "string" ]
 }

 // …will get expanded to this: